This article originally appeared on VICE Indonesia.

 She stopped running and started to pray.
-The ground liquified and began to heave wildly up and down, she said.
+The ground liquefied and began to heave wildly up and down, she said.
 She stayed there, terrified as the once solid ground gave way.

 "It went up to my chest,” Fadilah told me.
 "I could only pray."

 Then, as fast as it began, it stopped.
-Her children and grandchildren were fine, but her 7-year-old grandson fell into the moving liquified soil.
+Her children and grandchildren were fine, but her 7-year-old grandson fell into the moving liquefied soil.

 “It’s a miracle that he’s alive," she told me.
 "He fell in, but he managed to escape."